1. Size and Placement

 A finely woven flatweave jute rug in peacock blue-green, featuring subtle tonal gradation and low-shed fibers.

-A flexible flatweave rug crafted from solid-dyed, handspun jute in a light, subtly brindled hue.
+A flexible flatweave rug crafted from solid-dyed, handspun jute with a subtle, light brindled look.

-A flexible flatweave rug crafted from solid-dyed, handspun jute in a light, subtly brindled hue.
+A flexible flatweave rug crafted from solid-dyed, handspun jute with a subtle, light brindled look.

 A handwoven maroon and eggplant wool rug from Usak, featuring low pile and subtle abrash texture.